 Russia continues to supply more equipment and ammo on a routine basis as the group increases in size and responsibilities.
 The 5th Corps so far is a successful experiment in that it managed to accomplish all assigned missions and is a precursor to merging all militias that support the Syrian Army into an official part of the Syrian Armed Forces in the future.
 Some experts believe that the creation of the 5th Corps is the first part of the Russian-led attempt to improve the Syrian security system and to create a united command structure that will be able to manage, control and absorb various militias supporting the government.
 In turn, pro-government groups should also be interested in further formalization of their relations with the government and integration into the Syrian military and security services.
 Therefore, their members will be able to take a rightful place in the post-war Syria.

-Posted by South Front on April 25, 2017, With 1240 Reads Filed under World.
+Posted by South Front on April 25, 2017, With 1276 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.